 In case you couldn’t surmise from the very existence of this blog, I am, primarily, a writer.
-My background is in entertainment journalism, but these days I’m looking to branch out to political analysis and opinion, cultural criticism, media discussion and everything in that general sphere.
-I’m the ex-E-I-C of UnleashTheFanboy.com and a current contributor to FourGoods.co and Progress Online, as well as a screenwriter and practising playwright.
+My background is in entertainment journalism, but these days I’m looking to branch out to political analysis, cultural criticism, media discussion and everything in that general sphere.
+I’m the ex-E-I-C of UnleashTheFanboy.com and a contributor to FourGoods.co, Progress Online and Backbench, as well as a screenwriter and practising playwright.

 Alongside all the pieces on this blog (you can hit up Essays and Books for more lengthy pieces!), here are a few excerpts from my various articles and academic essays.
 If you like the look of them and you’re looking for writers for your website/journal/magazine/cave wall, please get in touch!

 P R O G R E S S

 Fiction has the power to tear down walls and unify people in a way factual content can struggle to.
 Stories speak to our optimism, allowing us to project ourselves onto people and places who never were or will be; catch a liberal and a conservative thrashing it out over healthcare, then lovingly discussing Avengers: Infinity War.
 This is because stories can only function through emotional connections – and, once the storyteller holds the heart, they can begin to change the mind.